SQM (Smart Queue Management)

 Results

 As an example, the user below is running OpenWrt 23.05 on a WRT32X router.
 The internet connection is a DOCSIS cable modem with 500/35 Mbit service.
 Note this ISP includes over-provisioning.
-Cake was selected with 90% dl/ul limits on baseline speedtest values.
+SQM Cake was selected with 90% dl/ul limits on baseline speedtest values.
 Latency increase under load dropped to zero, lower ping with no packet loss is observed during VoIP and online gaming during heavy internet usage.
-Speedtests results with and without SQM:
+The user's speedtest results with SQM and summary of tests below:

 Speedtest Results | |||||||